ADI greater than 5mm | Down Syndrome Association | Transverse Ligament Key | Fusion if Symptomatic

 - Recommendation

-- No routine asymptomatic radiographic screening in Down syndrome; symptom-based myelopathy surveillance; image symptomatic children or before high-risk procedures
+- No routine asymptomatic radiographic screening in Down syndrome; use symptom-based myelopathy surveillance, neutral-position procedural precautions, and targeted imaging for clinical concern

 - Evidence level